nurule-com/runpod-flag-embedding-m3/README.md

 ## Implementation Details

-- Multiple BGE-M3 model instances are loaded at startup to maximize GPU utilization
+- The BGE-M3 model is loaded once at startup and moved to GPU
 - **Thread pool** for offloading model inference to separate threads
 - **Concurrent request handling** with dynamic concurrency adjustment
 - **Asynchronous handler** for improved concurrency and efficiency